SOS Class Registration Frequently Asked Questions

 If it has been more than 10 business days since you competed your pre-orientation modules and submitted your Transfer Plan of Study, but you have not heard from your academic advisor, you may follow up with them.
 Currently, academic advising is taking place remotely and the best way to contact your advisor is by email.
 If you do not know who your advisor is, go back to your college's module to find their name and email address.
 You can also find more contact information here if you need assistance: auburn.edu/academicadvising.
 They appreciate your patience as this is a high demand time for academic advisors and they will respond as soon as they are able.

-About three weeks prior to registration opening (November 11 for spring students), you will see your specific registration time (time ticket) in your Academic Profile on AU Access.
+Spring class registration will begin on November 11.
+You should now be able to see your specific registration time (time ticket) in your Academic Profile on AU Access.
 This is in the upper left-hand corner of the screen.
 Time tickets are based on credit hours.
 We encourage you to log in at the beginning of your registration time since class availability may diminish quickly throughout the registration period.

 Upon acceptance to Auburn, you are placed on hold by the AU Medical Clinic until your submission of the required medical information.
 The AU Medical Clinic uses the Clearwave system to collect the required medical information.
 You will receive a unique link to your Auburn email account to set up your Clearwave account.
 You should complete the form as soon as possible to clear this hold permanently.
 For more information, visit auburn.edu/medical.